hamburgerrr123/DriveAware/README.md

 ## Overview

-Wake-Watch is an intermediate Python project that detects driver drowsiness to prevent accidents caused by fatigue.
+DriveAware is an intermediate Python project that detects driver drowsiness to prevent accidents caused by fatigue.
 The system uses computer vision and deep learning techniques to monitor a driver's eyes and alert them when signs of drowsiness are detected.

 ## Features